deviantony/docker-elk/README.md

 $ nc localhost 5000 < /path/to/logfile.log
 ```

-And then access Kibana UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser.
+And then access Kibana UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser and use the following credentials to login:

 * user: *kibanaro*
 * password: *kibanaro*